 Tony and I watch the fall of Saigon in the cool of Bill Henry’s study.
-An army in pith helmets and sandals marches smartly in the streets while a desperate mob of locals who’d staffed our embassy climb a ladder to a roof and squeeze aboard the evacuation helicopters.
+An army in pith helmets and sandals marches smartly in the streets while a desperate mob of locals climb a ladder to a roof and squeeze aboard the evacuation helicopters.
 There’s such a crush that some dangle from the skids as they loft into the sky while loudspeakers blare “White Christmas” surrealistically in the heat.

 “We’re the last,” I lie.

 The turbine whines, the floorboard tilts and we loft into the sky.
-They whisk us to the Troubadour in Los Angeles where I belt out “Ball and Chain” and record producers press fat contracts into Tony’s hands, yelling that his girlfriend is a born-again Janis Joplin.
+They whisk us to the Troubadour in Los Angeles where I belt out “Ball and Chain” and record producers press fat contracts into Tony’s hands, yelling his girlfriend is a born-again Janis Joplin.

 Mark my words.

 A month passes.
 The gulf breeze dies and the sun swells dangerously overhead.
 Birds fuss in the shade of the oaks while clock hands turn so sluggishly you wonder if you are dead.
 I lie like a corpse on a beach towel next to the burned-up cotton field in a green bikini as my skin turns to bronze under its sheen of Coppertone.
-At night it fades to the white of a tombstone as I sweat in my great grandaunt Emma’s bed—a feather bed that is now salty and damp and filled with lumps.
-It smells of onions and I know that June has stuffed them in the mattress to drain my color.
+At night it fades to the white of a tombstone as I sweat in my great grandaunt Emma’s bed—a feather bed now salty and damp and filled with lumps.
+It smells of onions and I know June has stuffed them in the mattress to drain my color.
 I add this crime to my Book of Transgressions & Paybacks—

 I’ve lost my tan again and June was in my room with an onion sack.
 Conclusion inescapable.